Alice in Borderland: Gamemasters/citizens

-One of the face card gamemasters: The Jack of Hearts of the borderlands, who appears to be a sly young man in the prison game with Chishiya, although in reality he is revealed to be manipulative and sadistic.
+One of the face card gamemasters: The Jack of Hearts of the borderlands, who appears to be a sly young man in the prison game, although in reality he is revealed to be manipulative and sadistic.
 He was exposed as the Jack of Hearts through Banda and Yaba's unexpected alliance and Chishiya's deduction, in which in turn he was killed by the duo in order to clear the game.